Bringing Baby Home

 As I research and try new products, I will post updated of the results on the support group page.
 I will be sending each kitten home with a baby cotton wash cloth in their gift basket.
 They work much better than the large wash cloths on getting into the skin fold underneath the kittens.

 A sphynx cats skin is VERY sensitive to most detergents because of the chemicals and dyes in them.
 Be on the lookout for rashes and hives after contact with fabrics like towels, wash cloths, clothes and blankets.
 We use a chemical and dye free hypoallergenic detergent call Seventh Generation Free and Clear on all the towels, wash clothes, clothes and blankets used on our cats/kittens.
+Any brand of dye-free and perfume clear detergent for sensitive skin should work.
 A number of Sphynx owners have had issues with Tide.
 We have never had a cat or kitten get rashes or hives from this detergent.
 Wash all new clothes, sweaters before putting them on your kittens.
 I recommend having a dedicated towel for your kitten/cat.

 We use Greenies dental treats to help keep our kitties teeth clean.